Last update: January 2017

 Event: Festival Internacional de Teatro Clásico

 About: the International Classic Theatre Festival takes place in August and most of the plays are performed in its magnificent Roman theatre.
-However, two other Roman theatres (the ones in Medellín and Casas de Reina) have been added to the festival.
+However, three other Roman sites (in Medellín, Casas de Reina and Cáparra) have been added to the festival.
 Plays such as The Iliad, Oedipus Rex or The Pluto have been performed in recent years.

 Event: Otoño Mágico